Contrast Grading Workshop

 I will show you how to adjust contrast, texture and tonal range that gives you precise control of selected areas and build the image slowly; I will also show you how to place tones and texture to give Mood often missing in pictures from Digital Capture.

-My Contrast Grading workshops is a half day tuition (4 hour maximum), this gives ample time to start you on the road to great images and prints.
+My Contrast Grading workshops are a half day course (4 hour maximum) or full day tuition 9.30am~3.00pm, the full day goes into more depth and includes a printout of your edited file,this gives ample time to start you on the road to great images and prints.

-Starts with us choosing one of your own Raw files or I can provided them, we will look and choose a file that is suitable for conversion, I will also explain what we are looking for in a picture that would make a good Black and White image plus an explanation and demonstration of why it’s best to expose to the right on the Histogram when taking a picture.
+Starts with us choosing one of your own Raw files or I can provided them, we will look and choose a file that is suitable for conversion, I will also explain what we are looking for in a picture that would make a good Black and White image.

-I will show you various Photoshop Plugins that also can be mixed into the Contrast Grading workflow; (it is not a necessity to use any Plugins to Contrast Grade) however it will show you how they can become part of your workflow tools if and when needed.
+I will show you various Photoshop Plugins that also can be mixed into the Contrast Grading workflow; (it is not a necessity to use any Plugins to Contrast Grade) however it will show you how they can become part of your workflow tools if and when needed, plus an explanation and demonstration of why it’s best to expose to the right on the Histogram when taking a picture, also how to use selective sharpening to create depth, plus Device output sharpen for print or web and retouching files in Photoshop.

-The last part of the Workshop is to print out the conversion on either a Matt or Baryta Fine Art Paper for you take home.
+The last part of the Workshop is to print out the conversion (full day only) on either a Matt or Baryta Fine Art Paper for you take home.

-I will provide Hot or cold drinks during the workshop, food is not provided.
+I will provide Hot or cold drinks during the workshop, light snacks are provided on Full day Workshop.

-Go to the bottom of this page to Book a Half Day Workshop
+Go to the bottom of this page to Book a Half or full Day Workshop.

 "Firstly a BIG thank you to martin who was a perfect host today, i learnt so much....